When our own Seraphina

 I assure you it doesn't have anything to do with the size of his rodent posterior (which is quite trim), so I guess it's something to do with the engine, or some complex coding restriction that's beyond the grasp of a simple scribe.
 Whatever the reasons, it is completely vexing that a game that features such amazing player housing and amenities forces me to pretend to sit down instead of actually allowing me to do it.

 , an announcement regarding this feature could come during Fan Faire.]Nameable crafted goods

 , I'm reminded of all manner of creative uses for crafted items that could bear player names, descriptions, cryptic characters, pseudo-ASCII art, and anything else you could think of typing.
 Little touches like that added a lot of life and length to the game, and I'd dearly love to see some of it come to the world of Norrath.
 Beyond the fluff value, there's also the utility such a feature could provide to artisans, namely via the ability to advertise their wares beyond the standard "made by XYZ" stamp.

-Jef Reahard may be an eternal EverQuest II newb, but he writes a weekly column about the game anyway, through the eyes of a Ratonga Wizard (or any one of 3,720 other alts).
+, and probably will be for quite some time due to the sheer amount of content and explorable area.
+However, there's always room for improvement, and these are just a few of the additions I feel would add immeasurably to the game without taking up a huge amount of development time.
+Feel free to share your own ideas (or tell me I'm crazy) in the comments.Jef Reahard may be an eternal EverQuest II newb, but he writes a weekly column about the game anyway, through the eyes of a Ratonga Wizard (or any one of 3,720 other alts).
 If it has to do with the huge and ever-expanding world of EQII, it's been jotted down in The Tattered Notebook.
 Send Ratonga fan mail to firstname.lastname@example.org.